Bug Bounty

 CSRF for low risk actions

-Triggering verbose or debug error pages without proof of exploitability or obtaining sensitive information.
+Information disclosure from verbose error messages without proof of exploitability

 Ineligibility